-- 1 High fasting glucose more than 110 mg/dl. - 2.
-High blood pressure, systolic BP more than 130 mm hg, diastolic blood pressure more than 85 mm hg - 3.
-Waist circumference more than 88 cm in females and more than 102 cm in males - 4.
-HDL cholesterol less than 50 mg/dl - 5.
-Fasting triglyceride more than 150 mg very similar and they can highly identify the patient with metabolic syndrome if any of them has been used in the same patient, but the two main differences are that the IDF indicates central obesity has been present if the BMI is more than 30 and IDF does not depend on waist circumference.
+1 High fasting glucose more than 110 mg/dl.

+2. High blood pressure, systolic BP more than130 mm hg, diastolic blood pressure more than 85 mm hg

+3. Waist circumference more than 88 cm in females and more than 102 cm in males

+4. HDL cholesterol less than 50 mg/ dl

+5. Fasting triglyceride more than 150 mg

+The two criteria used for diagnosis of metabolic syndrome, NCEP, IDF criteria are very similar and they can highly identify the patient with metabolic syndrome if any of them has been used in the same patient, but the two main differences are that the IDF indicates central obesity has been present if the BMI is more than 30 and IDF does not depend on waist circumference.
 This will result in exclusion of individuals without increased waist circumference if their BMI below this range, but in the NCEP criteria we can discover these patients.